-- When Color Render is turned on, the system swaps black-and-white symbols and hatch patterns with the assigned color alternatives.
+- When Color Render is turned on, the system swaps black and white symbols and hatch patterns with the assigned colored alternatives.

 - Allows for the quick transformation of a construction plan into a presentation plan.

-- By design, these areas are intended to be placed with color.
+- These by design are intended to be placed with color.